Do-it-yourself electric water heater repair. Step by step guides with pics. Tools you'll need, troubleshooting guide and safety advice.

 The most common electric water heater repair problem is element failure.

-Return from electric water heater repair to hot water heater repair
+electric water heater repair